dasch-swiss/dsp-das/docs/how-to-use/system.md

 <span style="color:red">&#9888; Only for System administrator</span>

-System administrators can get an overview of all projects and all users stored in Knora.
+System administrators can get an overview of all projects and all users stored in DSP.

 ![Get access to the system admin part from the user menu](../assets/images/system-user-menu.png)*System administration part is accessible from the user menu in the header.*